FERPA for Students—General Information

 FERPA General Guidance for Parental Disclosure

-When a student turns eighteen years of age or attends a postsecondary institution, the student, and not the parent, may access, seek to amend, and consent to disclosures of his or her education records.
+When a student turns 18 years of age or attends a postsecondary institution, the student, and not the parent, may access, seek to amend, and consent to disclosures of their education records.

 If you are an undergraduate day student and you choose not to share information with your parents, Northeastern will, if asked, indicate that you have restricted access to your records.

 Release of Directory Information

 The primary purpose of directory information is to allow Northeastern University to confirm attendance for employers, health insurance companies, and loan agencies.
 Northeastern may disclose appropriately designated “directory information” without written consent, unless you have advised the university to the contrary in accordance with the procedures below.
 If you choose not to release directory information, all communications with all third parties and agencies will need to be done through your written request to the university or in person.

 As of June 30, 2016, Northeastern directory information includes:

 - Student name